unee-t/bz-database/README.md

 	* A secondary contact for the management company.
 	* A private contact: it's visible only by the users that are also employees of this management company.

+#### Limitations of this script:
-## Before you run this script:
+As of today, this script:
-Open the script and choose a value for the 2 variables:
-* iteration_number_of_users: This variable allow you to users in batches of 12 users.
-* number_of_units_per_user: This variable defines the minium number of units that each user will have created either
-  * As Tenant and occupant for the first unit
+* Does NOT create any case.
-  * As Landlord for all the units after the first units.
+* Creates all the units under the same group of units 'My Units' for each users.